 - Log Y axis: If selected, a natural log transformation is applied to the Y values.
 Doing this is often useful for exploring certain types of non-linear relationships.

-Use the Style options tab to set the graph controls, such as labels and scale.
+Use the Style options tab to set the graph controls, like labels and scale.

 - X axis label (optional): An optional label for the X (horizontal) axis.
 By default, the name of the X field name is used.